-Whether you ride your bike to work, or just enjoy a leisurely ride, your bike needs regular maintenance to keep it on the road.
+Whether you use it to make your way to work, or just enjoy a leisurely ride, your bike needs regular maintenance to keep it on the road.

-Before each ride, do a quick check of your bike’s key components by remembering your A-B-C's.
+Before each ride, do a quick check of your bike’s key components.

-“Check your air pressure, check your brakes, and check your chain – make sure it’s on to make sure everything is functional and in proper working order,” Scott Helvie, a bicycle retailer, said.
+“Check your air pressure, check your brakes, and check your chain – make sure it’s on to make sure everything is functional and in proper working order,” says Scott Helvie of BGI Fitness.

-Just like a car requires regular oil changes, your bike chain needs regular lubrication.
-Every couple hundred miles, add a drop of lube on each link.
+Just like a car needs an oil change, your bike chain needs regular lubrication, generally every couple hundred miles.
+A drop of lube on each link helps.

 “Before you apply new lube, it’s always best if you can degrease the chain a little bit or wipe it down to clean it off,” Helvie says.
 “It doesn’t do you a lot of good to lubricate a dirty chain.”